fidum/laravel-dashboard-vapor-metrics-tile/README.md

 ## Usage

-In your dashboard view you use the component.
+In your dashboard view you use these components.

 ```html
 <x-dashboard>